 Freshers' week and first week have been so great so I am just excited to get deeper through the life here.

 - Read Next

-- Judie's Blog: Once Watt, Never Not Josh's Blog: Places I wish I'd known before going to Heriot-Watt!
+- Judie's Blog: Once Watt, Never Not Josh's 5 ways to get fit on campus Josh's Blog: Places I wish I'd known before going to Heriot-Watt!
 My top 5 places to visit in Edinburgh whilst at Heriot-Watt Judie's Top 5 Places to Eat in Edinburgh Life at Leonard Horner (so far!)
-Reasons to get involved in sport at HW Starting university as an LGBTQ+ student How I make my long distance relationship last Homesickness: What to do when you miss Mum and Dad
+Reasons to get involved in sport at HW Starting university as an LGBTQ+ student Student life hacks from Liza Josh's Blog: My first year at Heriot Watt (part 2)

 - S**t shirt Night antics Fed up of Fire Alarm Evacuations?!
 What is Residence Life?
 THE guide to doing laundry at Heriot Watt My 4 favourite ways to enjoy a night in halls